 Malaysian-made Zombie Soup is another game showcased at the devcom event; however, no new announcement was made.
 We’re simply happy to see the quirky twin-stick shooter alive and healthy hoping to hear more news about it close to the release in 2022.

 The final title in this list is a game that’s already out there.
 However, the Gamescom audience was served with an exclusive gameplay trailer, showcasing once more why Escape from Naraka is one of the best games from Southeast Asia this year.
 If you haven’t been convinced yet, we highly recommend checking out our review of this Bali-themed first-person temple runner.

 It’s a wrap; that’s all the games we saw at Gamescom 2021!
 While we can’t deny how much we miss offline events by now, it was still great to see so many new games from Southeast Asia there.

-Especially the Indonesian game development scene managed to put a significant spotlight on their titles with a country pavilion at the devcom developer’s conference.
-We found some premium indie titles from Southeast Asia among the best games at Indie Arena Booth too.
+The Indonesian game development scene managed to put a significant spotlight on their titles with a country pavilion at the devcom developer’s conference.
+We found some premium indie titles from Southeast Asia among the best games at Indie Arena Booth, too.
 It was just that the event’s main show floor, Gamescom Now, was lacking a bit, especially when it came to new announcements.
 This is where you realize that online shows might not be the best format for mainstream public gamers.
-On a side note: While Ubisoft was present at the event, there was no trace of Ubisoft Singapore’s AAA title Skull & Bones.
+On a side note: While Ubisoft was present at the event, there was no trace of Ubisoft Singapore’s AAA title, Skull & Bones.
 This should become a meme by now.